 New global developments are changing the structures and holders of power.
-With new technology and greater interconnectedness, states are losing power and non-state actors are gaining power.
+With new technology and greater interconnectedness, states are losing power, and non-state actors are gaining power.
 But what exactly does it mean to have power?
 Where does power come from?
 Maria Armoudian explores the concept of political power with Giulio M. Gallarotti, Joseph S. Nye Jr., and Erica Chenoweth.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 For more of our audio and visual content, check out our YouTube channel, or head to the University of Auckland’s manuscripts and archives collection.

 Disclaimer: The ideas expressed in this podcast reflect the views of the guests and not necessarily the views of The Big Q.